MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-TransportServer.md

 ```

 ### -ContentConversionTracingEnabled
 The ContentConversionTracingEnabled parameter specifies whether content conversion tracing is enabled.
 Content conversion tracing captures content conversion failures that occur in the Transport service on a Mailbox server or on the Edge server.
 The default value is $false.
 Content conversion tracing captures a maximum of 128 MB of content conversion failures.
 When the 128 MB limit is reached, no more content conversion failures are captured.
-Content conversion tracing captures the complete contents of e-mail messages to the path specified by the PipelineTracingPath parameter.
+Content conversion tracing captures the complete contents of email messages to the path specified by the PipelineTracingPath parameter.
 Make sure that you restrict access to this directory.
 The permissions required on the directory specified by the PipelineTracingPath parameter are as follows:

 - Administrators: Full Control